 For foreign subsidiaries and foreign affiliates, the Company did not recognize related deferred income tax assets/or deferred income tax liabilities due to the conversion differences in the financial statements of foreign operating institutions.
 Most of the Company's investments are long-term in nature and will not be dealt with in the foreseeable future.
 The differences will not reverse in the foreseeable future, or the differences will not be realized in the foreseeable future.

-Deferred Income tax expense recognized As of December 31, in other comprehensive income 2021 2020 Unrecognized deferred income tax assets (liabilities) : Recognized in equity \$ 33,920 \$ 8,022
+Deferred Income tax expense recognized As of Dec ber 31, in other comprehensive income 2022 2021 Unrecognized deferred income tax assets (liabilities) : Recognized in equity \$ 10,267 \$ 33,920

 4. Income tax assessments